• Critics Polls

 In essence, Lucas sees AI as the democratization of filmmaking—it will allow people to make films on the widest canvas imaginable, for a fraction of the cost, and in the process help discover new talent and filmmaking prodigies who may never have had the opportunity otherwise.

 Now, a vocal majority of the industry is firmly against AI.
-So are many younger people, especially online, who will have to grow up with it at the forefront of their lives and have coined the term “AI slop” to describe the flood of low-quality, mass-produced content generated by AI.
-For many, the concern is not simply the technology itself, but how it is being implemented—often at the expense of human creativity, originality, and the artists whose work helps shape culture.
+So are many younger people, especially online, who will have to grow up with it at the forefront of their lives and have coined the term “AI slop” to describe the mass-produced content it’s generated.

-What I’ve noticed most about the AI debate within the movie industry is the generational divide that shapes these perspectives.
+What I’ve noticed most about the AI debate within the movie industry is a blatant generational divide.
 Younger filmmakers, artists, and audiences tend to view AI with skepticism, concerned about its impact on creativity, employment, and the value of human-made work.
-Meanwhile, many older industry creatives and executives see it as a tool for innovation, efficiency, and cost reduction.
+Meanwhile, many older industry creatives and executives see it as a tool for innovation .. and cost reduction.

 Liman shot his latest film entirely on AI-generated stages.
 Serkis is using the technology to de-age his actors in ‘The Hunt for Gollum.’
 Mann has also teased using AI-driven de-aging technology on his upcoming “Heat 2,” the same technology George Miller utilized on “Furiosa.”
 Aronofsky caught fury recently for producing a few 1776-related AI episodes.
-Scorsese is just using the technology for storyboarding, but still caught hell about it.
+Scorsese is just using the technology for storyboarding, but still got hell for it.
+Meanwhile, filmmakers who haven’t been to greenlight projects in decades, such as Avary and Proyas, have now hopped on-board new films.

-The question remains whether the next generation of creatives will be as open to AI as these older filmmakers.
-However, the technology will eventually become inescapable, and when push comes to shove, if the only way to bankroll a pricey passion project is to incorporate some of that technology, they will have to decide whether it is worth setting aside their own principles to make it happen.
+Still, the main question I have is whether the younger generation of creatives will be as open to AI as these older filmmakers.
+The technology will eventually become inescapable, and when push comes to shove, if the only way to bankroll a pricey passion project is to incorporate some of that technology, they will have to decide whether it is worth setting aside their own principles to make it happen.
+Odds are, they will.

 FOLLOW US!